bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - Check hidden CI files such as `.circleci/config.yml`; do not stop at visible-file scans.
 - Verify the sibling repo is clean and aligned with its upstream before changing it.
 - Do not fast-forward, push, tag, or release sibling repositories unless that was explicitly requested or approved.
+- If a sibling repository is released as part of the fix, also complete its GitHub release bookkeeping: fixed issue comment/close, milestone close, GitHub release for the tag, and any relevant usage example.
 - When copying or flattening parent/dependency configuration, verify the sibling source project is current and compare against the released Maven Central version.
 Do not bake stale local checkout state into this project.

 ---